 Get free tools to help create a culture of prevention at home, in school, on the field and at the doctor's office.
 Discuss the warning signs of a possible heart condition with your child or teen and have each person sign below.

-Detach this section below and return to your sports organization.
+Detach this sect ion below and return to your sports organization.
 Keep the fact sheet to use at your kids' games and practices to help protect them from Sudden Cardiac Arrest.

-aamad ahaut wamina ei one and talked with a ny naront or coach abou it what to do if I b aug anu cumptomo have read this fact sheet on sudden cardiac arrest prevention with my youth and talked about what to do if they experience any warning signs, and hat to do should we witness a cardiac arrest.
+earned about warning signs and talked with my parent or coach about what to do if I have any symptoms ve read this fact sheet on sudden cardiac arrest prevention with my youth and talked about what to do if they experience any warning signs, and hat to do should we witness a cardiac arrest.